pourri-dixit/PHP-Server-Monitor-Plus/README.md

 >The new version of phpservermon was released, contains new features and improvements.
 Strongly advise using it.
 Check in [**phpservermon**](https://github.com/phpservermon/phpservermon) on github.

-# PHP Sevrer Monitor Plus
+# PHP Server Monitor Plus

 This project is a upgrade interface for [PHP Server Monitor](http://phpservermon.sourceforge.net), using [Twitter Bootstrap](http://twitter.github.com/bootstrap/).